Confrontation and Rag’narok merge into one game.

 Here you’ll find complete sets of army cards for the five main factions: the human Griffins of Akkylannia and the Lions of Alahan, the predatory Wolfen of Yllia, the twisted alchemists of the Scorpions of Dirz, and the horrific Undead of Acheron (the Ram).

-A couple of people have helped me a lot putting these together.
+A few people have helped me a lot putting these together.
 Originally, Cory Gerleman gave me his invaluable help and valuable time in the making of this summary and the army card sets.
 And recently, Samuel Moreno has discovered a passion for the game and helped proofread the new versions, as well as doing an incredible amount of work coming up with rules for old armies (Dragon and Stag), that were never fully developed by Rackham, which together we’ve developed into the same unit card format.
+Recently, Tristan Pittendorfer has created new cards in the original style for the Boar, Eagle, Hydra, Hyena, Minotaur, Rat, Serpent, Tree-Spirit, and Immobilis armies—whew!
 Thanks lads!

 If you’re still playing Confrontation, enjoy!